All the fees outlined below are for entrants in the academic year 2015-2016 only.

 - Students who started after 2012/13 will pay £9,000

 - Students who started prior to 2012/13 will pay £3,465

 The tuition fee is likely to rise in line with inflation in later years, subject to government policy.

 Do I have to pay upfront?

 You may not have to pay for the cost of your tuition up front.
-Eligible students can take out a tuition loan from Student Finance England which you don't have to start repaying until you are earning more than £21,000 a year.
-Repayment rates on loans will be at 9% of salary over £21,000.
+Eligible students can take out a tuition loan from a Student Finance authority, which you don't have to start repaying until you are earning more than £21,000 a year.
+Current repayment rates on loans will be at 9% of salary over £21,000.
 The government will meet the cost of writing off any remaining debt after 30 years (subject to government regulations).

 The University of Reading is committed to a fair and transparent policy in respect of any tuition charges made to our students.

 Below is our Tuition Fees Policy, which contains all you need to know about:

 - The different payment methods available to you